jim-schwoebel/audioset_models/README.md

 | Boom_Boom_controls_sc_audio | 0.9777777777777779 | 0.04444444444444447 | logistic regression |

 ## Feedback
-Any feedback on the book or this repository is greatly appreciated.
+Any feedback this repository is greatly appreciated.
-* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/audioset_models/issues).
+* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/download_audioset/issues).
+* If you want to learn more about voice computing, check out [Voice Computing in Python](https://github.com/jim-schwoebel/voicebook) book.
 * If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
 * If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## License
 This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## References
 * [Audioset](https://research.google.com/audioset/)